Skip to main content

 4. To start the interactive shell in Log-analyzer mode run asadm -l.

-• -f parameter is used to set aerospike log.
-Also we can add server logs at runtime.
+• -f is used to set Aerospike logs, with optional server logs at runtime.

-5. From the Admin> prompt run help to see a complete list of supported commands.
+5. From the prompt run help to see a complete list of supported commands.

 6. Non-interactive execution (Introduced: 0.1.1):